About Our Community Place

 “Our Community Place seeks to build an atmosphere of love, safety, education, spiritual awareness, healing and fun in which anyone in the world is welcome to help and/or participate.
 OCP is dedicated to breaking down barriers that tend to separate humans from the joys to be experienced in loving communities and particularly dedicated to including in its activities those struggling with poverty and difficult life circumstances.”

-The Cold Weather Drive involves the nonprofit stories of their residents who sleep outside.
+The annual Cold Weather Drive fundraiser involves sharing the stories of their residents who sleep outside.
 With temperatures having dropped, sleeping out of doors makes for cold and long nights.
-Our Community Place is fundraising for their community members in need of tents, sleeping bags, thermal underwear and warm socks.
+Everyone can relate to that, just by seeing a picture or reading a personal story.
+Our Community Place fundraises for community members in need of tents, sleeping bags, thermal underwear and warm socks.

 When it comes to nonprofit storytelling and fundraising, let donors know of your progress regularly.
 Afterwards, thank them for their contribution, and educate them as to how their funds were used, and the changes that were made as a result.
 Share hardships and joy equally, for how you overcome obstacles is what makes you stronger.

 Facebook, Twitter and Instagram keep a visual feast of intrigue in nonprofit storytelling, as pictures convey the emotions and stories of the homeless.
 OCP shares the many specific steps they are taking with social media as their vehicle for nonprofit stories.